Introduction to Python

 ).*__floordiv__(self, other)

-: overloads the rounding division operator (//
+: overloads the floor division operator (//

-: overloads the module operator (%
+: overloads the modulo operator (%

 ).*__divmod__(self, other)